 2. Add JSON-LD Manually

-You can also add structured data directly using JSON-LD scripts.
-Place the script in the header or footer of your site.
-Here’s an example of a Recipe schema:
+You can also add structured data by hand with a JSON-LD script placed in your page’s HTML.
+Here’s a Recipe example:

 Example of the code